Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 Default value: '.\templates\Signatures DOCX'
 ## 2.2.
 ReplacementVariableConfigFile
 The parameter ReplacementVariableConfigFile tells the script where the file defining replacement variables is located.
 Local and remote paths are supported.
-Local paths can be absolute ('C:\config\default replacement variables.txt') or relative to the script path ('.\config\default replacement variables.txt').
+Local paths can be absolute ('C:\config\default replacement variables.ps1') or relative to the script path ('.\config\default replacement variables.ps1').
-WebDAV paths are supported (https only): 'https<area>://server.domain/SignatureSite/config/default replacement variables.txt' or '\\\\server.domain@SSL\SignatureSite\config\default replacement variables.txt'
+WebDAV paths are supported (https only): 'https<area>://server.domain/SignatureSite/config/default replacement variables.ps1' or '\\\\server.domain@SSL\SignatureSite\config\default replacement variables.ps1'
 The currently logged-on user needs at least read access to the file.
-Default value: '.\config\default replacement variables.txt'
+Default value: '.\config\default replacement variables.ps1'
 ## 2.3.
 DomainsToCheckForGroups
 The parameters tells the script which domains should be used to search for mailbox and user group membership.
 The default value, '\*' tells the script to query all trusted domains in the Active Directory forest of the logged-on user.